- Registration entry for subjects

 Industries are classified according to ISAT08 which is the Icelandic equivalent to NACE rev.2 classification (down to 5 digit level).

-The wage index is based on data collected from companies operating in the following industries in the private sector: Manufacturing (C), Construction (F), Wholesale and retail trade (G ), Transportation and storage (H), Financial and insurance activities (K), Energy and water supply (D_E) and Information and communication (J).
+The wage index is based on data collected from companies operating in the following industries in the private sector: Manufacturing (C), Electricity and steam supply (D), Water supply and waste management (E), Construction (F), Wholesale and retail trade (G), Transportation and storage (H), Information and communication (J - only divisions 58-61, Information Technology - divisions 62-63 are missing), Financial and insurance activities (K), and in the year 2018 engineering activities (M - only division 71) was added.

-The sample of public servants covers employees in a sample of municipalities, including the capital city of Reykjavik (local government), as well as data from.
-The Central Government Accounting Office (central government).
+The sample of public servants covers employees in a sample of municipalities, including the capital city of Reykjavik (local government), as well as data on employees from The Central Government Accounting Office (central government).

 2.1 Reference periods